remix/partridge/README.rst

 -  Surprisingly fast :)
 -  Load only what you need into memory
--  Built-in support for resolving calendar days
+-  Built-in support for resolving service dates
--  Built on pandas DataFrames
 -  Easily extended to support fields and files outside the official spec (TODO: document this)
 -  Handle nested folders and bad data in zips
--  Predictable type conversions, by default
+-  Predictable type conversions

 Installation
 ------------